Blog

 The cheapest humanoid robot you can buy in 2026 is the Noetix Bumi at just $1,400 (¥9,998).
-This compact 94cm robot from China represents a seismic shift in humanoid affordability — it costs less than a high-end laptop.
+This compact 94cm robot from China is a meaningful drop in humanoid pricing — it costs less than a high-end laptop.
 For under $20,000, you can now own a fully functional bipedal humanoid robot with open-source control.
 The market offers 15+ affordable options ranging from $1,400 to $100,000, making humanoid robots accessible to researchers, educators, businesses, and early adopters for the first time in history.

 Last updated: March 2026